-New England Road Trips – The Basics
+New England Road Trip FAQ

-One of our favorite times of the year in New England is mid to late May.
+One of my favorite times of the year in New England is mid to late May.
 The weather is beautiful, and the region’s roads and attractions are generally less busy.
 The budding greenery is especially gorgeous and fresh, too.

 Early September can also be lovely, just after kids have returned to school and summer has ended.
 Expect crisp temperatures and leaves just beginning to change colors.

 A winter road trip may be doable, but remember, New England can be quite snowy, so you’ll want to have a reliable vehicle outfitted with snow tires, and you’ll need to stay aware of changing weather conditions and road closures.
-One example of a route that sometimes closes in inclement weather is the Kancamagus Highway between Lincoln, NH and Conway, NH.

 Where should I start my road trip through New England?

-The Ultimate New England Road Trip Itinerary (3 weeks+)
+The Perfect New England Road Trip Itinerary

 Boston is a well-known place that’s filled to the brim with history.
 From famous historical events like the Boston Tea Party to its reputation as a modern-day sports town, you’ll never be bored here.